atauenis/ViewTube/Readme-protocol.txt

 * MS Windows with WSH 5.x (XP SP3 is okay)
 * A browser with ViewTube userscript (http://sebaro.pro/viewtube/)
 * VLC Media Player (or other streaming video player)
-* WebOne proxy server running on another PC with avconv
+* WebOne proxy server running on another PC with FFmpeg

 This script does not needs to WebOne be set as default HTTP proxy server on client PC.